jdkublnick/HAFS/doc/UsersGuide/source/Backgroundinfo/TechnicalOverview.rst

 **Developed by:**
     EMC and the UFS Hurricane Application Team.
-See currently active HAFS developers below.
+See currently active HAFS developers below:

 .. list-table:: HAFS Developers
    :header-rows: 1